exercism/bash/concepts/heredocs/about.md

 ## Key Features and Syntax

-1. Delimiter -- A heredoc starts with the `<<` operator followed by a delimiter word (often called the "marker" or "terminator").
+1. Delimiter: a heredoc starts with the `<<` operator followed by a delimiter word (often called the "marker" or "terminator").
    This delimiter can be any word you choose, but it's common to use something like `EOF`, `END`, or `TEXT` for clarity.
    For more readable code, you can use something descriptive as the delimiter, for example `END_INSTALLATION_INSTRUCTIONS`.

-1. Content -- After the initial `<< DELIMITER`, you write the content you want to redirect.
+1. Content: after the initial `<< DELIMITER`, you write the content you want to redirect.
    This can be multiple lines of text, code, or anything else.

-1. Termination -- The heredoc ends when the delimiter word appears again on a line by itself, with no leading or trailing whitespace.
+1. Termination: the heredoc ends when the delimiter word appears again on a line by itself, with no leading or trailing whitespace.

 ## Basic Syntax